Poojan230103/Docker-Bakery-Management-System/README.md

 7) Redeployment of deployments on kubernetes using Helm Chart

 <h3> Go to myapp/functions.py and myapp/views.py to see the backend implementation of the project.</h3>
+<h3> To see the implementation of the APIs, go to Docker-Bakery_APIs repository.</h3>